dwhiffing/fury/content/aar/nf/nf27_aj/body.md

 the carrier, and I'm left nervously counting the seconds until the first few of the reloaded F-14s lift off and manage to stop the last of them.
-(What wouldn't I give for a 30 minute turnaround a la Sweden - an hour and a half is excruciating!)
+(What wouldn't I give for a 30 minute turnaround a la Sweden - an hour and a half is excruciating\!)
 Now I'm in a bit of a lull, I think, although a couple more Backfires have tried to take a look, and I'm getting ESM hits on more Mig-31s, 23s, and SU-27s, which are starting to fill up their patrols again.
 My air-to-air missile situation is looking rather bad.
 I only have 26 Phoenix left on the carrier, and they're all mounted on aircraft.
-No spares!
+No spares\!
 Everyone else is filling up with Sparrows at the moment, but I've only got 30 of those left in the magazines.
 I'm also down to 35 AMRAAM in the magazines, although I've got 7 full loaded F-18s ready to go, so that's not too bad.
 Still, if I